doliG/vsh-api-front-v0.2/README.md

 <Customer display="compact" />
 ```

-Here is a quick list of components i will need to write :
+Here is a quick list of components I will need to write :
 ```html
 <!-- Basics -->
 <App />